 Guest blogging outreach should be done the right way in order to increase your chances of being approved as a guest blogger.
 It’s not enough to have a good pitch to send, which is why it is highly suggested to get to know five host bloggers in a week so you can build good rapport and engagement within their communities.

-- Write a personalised pitch per host blog.
+- Write a personalized pitch per host blog